Questions for Gun-Control Advocates

 2. How does passing laws to restrict or ban weapons stop criminals from gaining access to them when they can easily obtain them illegally?

 Clearly weapon bans will not affect those who don't obey the law and who can obtain weapons outside of the law.
-One must wonder at the reasoning behind the idea that removing guns from the hands of law-abiding people can in any sense lead to anything good.
+One must wonder at the reasoning behind the idea that removing guns from the hands of law-abiding people can in any sense lead to anything good (for the law-abiding citizen at least!).

 3. If you and your neighbors cannot keep and bear arms, then won't the armed criminal be more bold in his criminal activity?